 Take a Social Media Break

-Social media has made it difficult or a larger number of people to feel content with their daily life.
-This doesn’t mean that social media is a bad thing, but it could mean that a lot of people should use social media a lot less or at least choose to only follow people who make you feel good about yourself.
-To help yourself feel better, it would be a good idea to take a step away from social media so that you can focus on more pursuits that involve your well-being.
+Social media has made it difficult for many to feel content with their daily life.
+This doesn’t mean that social media is a bad thing.
+Sometimes you just need to limit your time on social or at least choose to only follow people who make you feel good about yourself.
+To help yourself feel better, you may even have to take a step away from social media so that you can focus on more pursuits that involve your well-being.

 Pay Attention to Your Body